9 Intro to Linux Administration

 .

-command, which is an abbreviation for print working directory.
+command, an abbreviation for print working directory.

 .

-Sometimes it’s convenient to use a relative file path, which starts at the working directory, denoted by .
+Sometimes, it’s convenient to use a relative file path, which starts at the working directory, denoted by .

 subdirectory of the working directory, that would be available at ./data